An inclusive social action project providing opportunities for young people to engage in wildlife conservation

-Keeping it Wild is a new programme funded by National Lottery Heritage Fund that brings the youth and conservation sectors together to provide exciting opportunities for young people to engage with and protect the capital’s wild spaces.
+Keeping it Wild is a programme funded by National Lottery Heritage Fund that brings the youth and conservation sectors together to provide exciting opportunities for young people to engage with and protect the capital’s wild spaces.

 London Youth has joined a consortium of organisations led by London Wildlife Trust to deliver a three year programme that will inspire hundreds of young people to visit London Wildlife Trust sites and then take part in social action projects to raise awareness and take practical action to protect wildlife in their own communities.